MichaelSail4499/cybereventthree/README.md

 Press `Crack` in the toolbar, and commence cracking.
 View which passwords return and which passwords don't return!

-If you compare the results with your `PreLANPasswords` file, you will see which passwords are easy to crack.
+If you compare the results with your `preLANPasswords` file, you will see which passwords are easy to crack.
 You can do this by comparing the concatenation of the `LM Pwd 1` and `LM Pwd 2` columns.
 In the example below, you can see the passwords that were returned and those which were not:

 ![](image/README/1634721544901.png)